Key Takeaways

 Most migrant workers do not meet the requirements of talent incentives that theoretically make it easier for outsiders to become residents of major Chinese cities.

-Northern and southern China
+02 Northern and southern China

-In addition to the urban/rural divide, another difference that has helped shape modern Chinese society is that between north (北方 běifāng) and south (南方 nánfāng).
+In addition to the urban–rural divide, another difference that has helped shape modern Chinese society is that between north (北方 běifāng) and south (南方 nánfāng).
+In general, northern China is cold, dry, and flat, while southern China is warm, wet, and mountainous.

 Defining the north and south

 Just as the Mason-Dixon Line traditionally marks the divide between the northern and southern parts of the US, the Qin-Huai Line marks the boundary between northern and southern China.
-This line, also called the Qinling-Huaihe Line (秦岭淮河线 Qínlǐng Huáihé Xiàn) runs along the 33rd parallel from the Huai River to Qin Mountain.
+This line, also called the Qinling-Huaihe Line (秦岭淮河线 Qínlǐng Huáihé Xiàn), runs along the 33rd parallel from the Huai River to Qin Mountain.

 This system continues today and is the reason why winters in southern China can often feel much colder than those in the north.
-As a result of their enviable access to affordable central heating, however, northerners suffer from high levels of air pollution since their heat is produced by coal heating plants.
+As a result of their enviable access to affordable central heating, however, northerners suffer from high levels of air pollution, since their heat is produced by coal heating plants.

 a snowy winter scene showing two people in winter coats standing in an alley with traditional Chinese grey brick buildings and red Chinese flags on either side